 The City Collector's Office provides financial resources to the City by efficiently collecting revenues and ensuring that the City has ample cash available to effectively administer all programs.
+It is also the mission of the Collector Department to provide professional and quality customer service to city residents and vendors.

-- Continued working with the Springfield Parking Authority (SPA) on the City's Boot Program, which resulted in the collection of \$3,923,057 in delinquent motor vehicle excise taxes and outstanding parking tickets since its inception. - Continued the acceptance of parking tickets through our Deputy Collector, Kelley and Ryan.
-This provides the taxpayer with "one stop shopping", allowing them to pay any tax, fee or ticket, while having the opportunity to resolve any issues, in one place through a visit to City Hall. - Dedicated one Customer Service Representative to producing Municipal Lien Certificates (MLC), which has assisted with collecting monies owed to the City as part of any real estate transaction. - Worked with Housing Code and the Office of Administration & Finance to lien past due charges to the real estate tax bill, resulting in increased collections. - ♦ Worked with the Comptroller's Department to reconcile all City receivables. - Continued the successful Revenue Recapture program which ensures that all monies owed to the City are collected before issuing any refunds.
-Since the inception of this program, \$1,091,412 in past due monies owed to the City have been collected.
+- Continued working with the Springfield Parking Authority (SPA) on the City's Boot Program, which resulted in the collection of \$4,238,722 in delinquent motor vehicle excise taxes and outstanding parking tickets since its inception. - Continued the acceptance of parking tickets through our Deputy Collector, Kelley and Ryan.
+This provides the taxpayer with "one stop shopping", allowing them to pay any tax, fee or ticket, while having the opportunity to resolve any issues, in one place through a visit to City Hall. - Dedicated one Customer Service Representative to producing Municipal Lien Certificates (MLC), which has assisted with collecting monies owed to the City as part of any real estate transaction.
+In FY23, 3,554 Municipal Lien Certificates were prepared totaling \$219,475 in revenue.
+Over the past five years, 20,894 MLCs were prepared \$1,150,727 in revenue was collected. - Worked with the Assessor Department to collect fines assessed for violation of statutory obligations regarding rental properties.
+Over the past five years \$727,623 has been collected, with \$160,423 collected in FY23. - Worked with Housing Code, IT and the Office of Administration & Finance to lien past due charges to the real estate tax bill, resulting in increased collections.
+In FY23, \$233,215 of Housing Code violations were collected via this program. - Worked with the Comptroller's Department to reconcile all City receivables. - Continued the successful Revenue Recapture program which ensures that all monies owed to the City are collected before issuing any refunds.
+Since the inception of this program, \$1,152,247 in past due monies owed to the City have been collected.

-- Funds 7.0 FTEs, consistent with FY23.
+- ♦ Funds 7.0 FTEs, consistent with FY24.

-- ♦ Level Service OTPS.
+- Level Service OTPS.

 - Funding provided for legal services and advertising related to delinquent collections.

-- ♦ Postage & mailing costs.

-· · · · · · · · · · · · · · · · · · ·

-FY22 FY23 FY24 Variance Percent

-Actual Adopted Recommended FY24-FY23 Change

-Personnel Services 334,909 388,167 392,081 3,914 1.0%

-OTPS 105,116 186,022 187,877 1,855 1.0%

-Capital - - - - 0.0%

-Total General Funds 440,025 574,189 579,958 5,769 1.0%

-FY22 FY23 FY24 Variance Percent
+FY23 FY24 FY25 Variance Percent General Fund Operating Budget Actual Adopted Recommended FY25-FY24 Change Personnel Services 329,121 392,081 396,286 4,205 1.1% OTPS 136,056 187,877 187,877 - 0.0% Capital - - - - 0.0% Total General Funds 465,177 579,958 584,164 4,205 0.7%

-Department FTEs Actual Adopted Recommended FY24-FY23 Change
+Department FTEs FY23 Actual FY24 Adopted FY25 Recommended Variance FY25-FY24 Percent Change

 General Fund FTEs 7.0 7.0 7.0 - 0.0%

 Total FTEs 7.0 7.0 7.0 - 0.0%